 Open enrollment. $40 per session – pay as you go.
-Second Story Sessions by The Coffeehouse Project is a Qualified Provider of Goods and Services through the Self-Directed Programs of the NJ Division of Developmental Disabilities (DDD).
+Second Story Sessions by The Coffeehouse Project is a recognized Goods and Service in the Self-Directed Programs of the Division of Developmental Disabilities (DDD).

 Sessions are held on Mondays from 4:45-6:15 at PeopleCare Center for Nonprofits, 120 Finderne Ave., Bridgewater, NJ 08807.